 Exploiting the full commercial potential of the University is a priority shared with the University, Leicestershire County Council, Charnwood Together and Leicester and Leicestershire Enterprise Partnership.

 Loughborough Science & Enterprise Park Study 2012/13

-The Borough Council in partnership with the County Council commissioned Kathrin Peters and Charles Monck to review the evidence base for the continued development of the Science & Enterprise Park, the report is available to download below:
+In partnership with the County Council, we commissioned Kathrin Peters and Charles Monck to review the evidence base for the continued development of the Science & Enterprise Park.

-Peters and Monck were also commissioned jointly by the Borough Council and Loughborough University to prepare a business plan providing a vision and framework of required actions to ensure the expansion of the Science and Enterprise Park, the report is available to download below:
+Peters and Monck were also commissioned jointly by us and Loughborough University to prepare a business plan providing a vision and framework of required actions to ensure the expansion of the Science and Enterprise Park.

 Leicester and Leicestershire City Deal 2014